LG432/quantitative-modelling/README.md

 # quantitative-modelling

-his repository documents my self-directed journey into quantitative finance and statistical modeling, starting from first principles.
+This repository documents my self-directed journey into quantitative finance and statistical modeling, starting from first principles.
 I'm currently pursuing a Master's in Physics & Astronomy, and I'm transitioning into quantitative roles by building a solid foundation in probability, statistics, and Python-based simulation.

 ---